FoodReady » Blog » What Are Critical Control Points in a HACCP Plan?

-What are Critical Control Points in a HACCP Plan?
+What Are Critical Control Points in a HACCP Plan?

 HACCP stands for hazard analysis and critical control points.
 A food safety plan helps you identify potential hazards in your operation, determine the controls you need to prevent or minimize ...

-What are critical control points
+What are critical control points (CCPs) in HACCP

 HACCP stands for hazard analysis and critical control points.
 A food safety plan helps you identify potential hazards in your operation, determine the controls you need to prevent or minimize those hazards, and verify that those controls are working as intended.
 Using a HACCP plan makes it easier for your food business to identify, prevent and manage food safety risks in your production process.
 A CCP is any point in a process where something could go wrong (like spoilage) because of the way you handle food products.